cockroachdb/docs/v2.2/architecture/replication-layer.md

 Because CockroachDB serves reads from a range's leaseholder, it benefits your cluster's performance if the replica closest to the primary geographic source of traffic holds the lease.
 However, as traffic to your cluster shifts throughout the course of the day, you might want to dynamically shift which nodes hold leases.

-To attempt to choose an optimal node as the range's leaseholder, the current leaseholder keeps track of how many requests it receives from each locality as an exponentially weighted moving average, i.e., the more requests that come from a specific locality, the greater the value is, and will transfer the lease if doing so will reduce latency.

-Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should rebalance where the range's replicas are or transfer the lease to another existing replica by considering 3 primary inputs:
+Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should transfer the lease to another existing replica by considering the following inputs:

 - The number of leases on each node
 - The number of requests from each locality
 - The latency between localities

-**Intra-locality**
+##### Intra-locality

 If all the replicas are in the same locality, the decision is made entirely on the basis of the number of leases on each node that contains a replica, trying to achieve a roughly equitable distribution of leases across all of them.
-This means the distribution isn't perfectly equal; it intentionally tolerates small deviations between nodes to prevent thrashing.
+This means the distribution isn't perfectly equal; it intentionally tolerates small deviations between nodes to prevent thrashing (i.e. excessive adjustments trying to reach an equilibrium).

-**Inter-locality**
+##### Inter-locality

-If the replicas are in different localities, we assign a "weight" to each replica's locality based on the fraction of requests that came from that locality or from similar localities.
+If replicas are in different localities, CockroachDB attempts to calculate which replica would make the best leaseholder, i.e. provide the lowest latency.

+To enable dynamic leaseholder rebalancing, a range's current leaseholder tracks how many requests it receives from each locality as an exponentially weighted moving average.
+This calculation results in the locality that has recently requested the range most often is assigned the greatest "weight."
+If another locality then begins requesting the range very frequently, this calculation would shift to assign the second region the greatest weight.

-For example, if the leaseholder received requests from gateway nodes in locality `country=us,region=central`, we would assign the following weights to replicas in the following localities:
+When checking for leaseholder rebalancing opportunities, the leaseholder correlates each requesting locality's weight (i.e. the proportion of recent requests) to the locality of each replica by checking how similar the localities are.
+For example, if the leaseholder received requests from gateway nodes in locality `country=us,region=central`, CockroachDB would assign the following weights to replicas in the following localities:

-Replica locality | Rebalancing weight
+Replica locality | Replica rebalancing weight
 -----------------|-------------------
 `country=us,region=central` | 100% because it is an exact match
-`country=us,region=east` | 50% because the first locality is shared
+`country=us,region=east` | 50% because only the first locality matches
-`country=aus,region=central` | 0% because the first locality is not shared
+`country=aus,region=central` | 0% because the first locality does not match

 The leaseholder then evaluates its own weight and latency versus the other replicas to determine an adjustment factor.
-The greater the disparity between "weights" and the higher the latency between localities, the more we'll favor the node from the locality with the larger weight.
+The greater the disparity between weights and the larger the latency between localities, the more CockroachDB favors the node from the locality with the larger weight.

-CockroachDB then evaluates the number of leases on the other replicas, much like it does for intra-locality decisions, but uses the adjustment factor to increase the likelihood the node with the "best score" will have its replica become the leaseholder.
+CockroachDB then evaluates the number of leases on the other replicas, much like it does for intra-locality decisions, but uses the adjustment factor to increase the likelihood the node with the best score will have its replica become the leaseholder.

+##### Controlling leaseholder rebalancing

+You can control leaseholder rebalancing through the `kv.allocator.load_based_rebalancing` and `kv.allocator.qps_rebalance_threshold` [cluster settings](../cluster-settings.html).
+Note that depending on the needs of your deployment, you can exercise additional control over the location of leases and replicas by [configuring replication zones](../configure-replication-zones.html).

+{{site.data.alerts.callout_info}}

+In addition to rebalancing leases, replica placement is also balanced relative to the load across the nodes within a cluster.

+{{site.data.alerts.end}}

 ### Membership changes: rebalance/repair